-Most of the work \cite{cy_certs16, sg1,sg2,mhasan_rtss16} presented so far has been in the context of single core processors -- they are the most common types of processors being used in RT-IoT systems.
-However as mentioned earlier, due to increasing computational demands, multi-core processors are becoming increasingly relevant to real-time systems \cite{iot_wind_river_multicore, multicore_survey}.
+Most of the work \cite{chen2015schedule, sg1,sg2,mhasan_rtss16, mhasan_ecrts17} presented so far has been in the context of single core processors -- they are the most common types of processors being used in RT-IoT systems.
+However, as mentioned earlier, due to increasing computational demands, multi-core processors are becoming increasingly relevant to real-time systems \cite{iot_wind_river_multicore, multicore_survey}.
 With the increased number of cores, more computation can be packed into a single chip -- thus reducing power and weight requirements -- both of which might be relevant to many RT-IoT systems.
-However multi-core processors can {\em increase attack vectors}, especially for side-channel attacks.
+However multicore processors can {\em increase attack vectors}, especially for side-channel attacks.
 First, two or more tasks are running together and (most likely) sharing low-level resources (\eg last level caches).
 Hence, a task running on one core can snoop on the other -- and not just when tasks follow each other.
 In fact, it has been shown that leakage can occur with a much higher bandwidth in the case of shared resources in multi-core processors \cite{gesurvey}.
 Second, when tasks execute together, a malicious task can increase the ``interference'' faced by a critical task -- for instance, the malicious task can flood the cache/bus with memory references just when an important task (say, one that computes the control loop) is running.
 This could cause the critical task to get delayed and {\em even miss its deadline}.
 To prevent such problems, designers of the systems need to enforce constraints that protected tasks do not execute simultaneously with unprotected ones on the multi-core chip.

-The problem of integrating security tasks into legacy RT-IoT systems is also interesting the multi-core context -- perhaps the security tasks always be running (say on one of the dedicated cores) instead of running opportunistically as it is the case for single-core systems.
-Also it may be possible to to take up more cores and execute \textit{fine-grained sanity check} (\eg a complete system-wide scan) as it detects malicious activity.
-Analyzing the impact of integrating security tasks in a multi-core legacy RT-IoT is an open problem worth investigating.
+The problem of integrating security tasks into legacy RT-IoT systems is also interesting in the multicore context -- perhaps the security tasks can always be running (say on one of the dedicated cores) instead of running opportunistically as is the case for single core systems.
+Also it may be possible to to take up more cores and execute \textit{fine-grained sanity checks} (\eg a complete system-wide scan) as it detects malicious activity.
+Analyzing the impact of integrating security tasks in a multicore legacy RT-IoT is an open problem worth investigating.